CSI473GroupProject/University-Servive-Queue-and-Appointment-Management-System/docs/use-cases/UC.md

 7. The system calculates the student's position in the queue.
 8. The system displays the queue number and current position.
 9. The system stores the student's queue status.
+10. The system calculates the approximate waiting time.
+11. The system displays the waiting time to the student

 ## Alternative Flows